Recent searches (0)

 The whooping crane is an endangered bird species.
 They were pushed to the brink of extinction due to excessive hunting pressures and habitat loss.
 There were only 21 of them left in the wild by 1941.
 However, due to efforts from various organizations working towards increasing their populations, there are now about 800 whooping cranes in the world, including wild and captive birds.
 Fortunately, their population is increasing.
 The Endangered Species Act of 1973 saved these cranes from extinction.

-The whooping crane is one of the only two native North American species of cranes.
+The whooping crane is one of the only two native North American species of crane.
 The number of birds in this species fell drastically to the point where they were on the verge of extinction.
 But now they are increasing in numbers again and can be found in Canada, and the United States in Wisconsin, and surrounding midwestern states, and also in Louisiana and Florida but in smaller numbers.
 They are migratory birds who winter in the Aransas National Wildlife Refuge in Texas and Wood Buffalo National Park in Canada.

 Since their population is small, they have limited breeding grounds in the wild.
 They live in wetlands and marshes.
 Their breeding habitat is also wetlands.
 They nest on the ground beside marshes, usually in a raised area.
 Thanks to various projects they are finally nesting naturally after almost a century.
 The experimental non-migratory whooping crane population has nested in Louisiana and Florida.
 The two bigger migratory populations spend their summers in Wisconsin and Canada, while they winter in the Gulf Coast of Texas and other territories of the Southeastern USA.
 In Texas, they can be found in the Aransas National Wildlife Refuge.